 Piragua.

-Piragua ~ Also known as a Puerto Rican snow cone, the piragua is a frozen, sweet treat served all over Puerto Rico, however, you probably will not find it on a menu.
+Piragua, also known as a Puerto Rican snow cone, is a frozen, sweet treat served all over Puerto Rico.
+However, you probably will not find it on the menu.
 Piragua is shaved ice covered in a sweet tropical syrup of choice.
 With the temperatures in Puerto Rico soaring in the summers, this is truly a refreshing and sweet treat you will all enjoy.

 Sweet plantains and Vanilla Ice Cream ~ Sounds so simple, but it is perfectly light, sweet and delish.

-Limber ~ You won’t find this on too many menus in Puerto Rico.
-A limber is kind of like Italian Ice with a tropical twist; a tasty treat found throughout the island at roadside fruit stands and sometimes at convenience stores.
-Create them yourself by combining a favorite tropical juice, water, and sweetener of choice (sugar, agave, honey).
-Freeze in a plastic cup.
-To eat it, you squeeze the cup from the bottom, the limber pops out for you to enjoy.
+Limber: You won’t find this on too many menus in Puerto Rico.
+A limber is like Italian Ice with a tropical twist, a tasty treat found throughout the island at roadside fruit stands and sometimes at convenience stores.
+Create them by combining a favorite tropical juice, water, and sweetener (sugar, agave, honey).
+Freeze them in a plastic cup.
+To eat them, you squeeze the cup from the bottom; the limber pops out for you to enjoy.

 Puerto Rican Food.